Canola oil vs Palm oil - Health impact and Nutrition Comparison

 Effects on The Brain

-A canola oil diet may affect working memory negatively (14).
+As mentioned above, a diet high in canola oil may affect working memory negatively (15).
 Moreover, canola oil causes the formation of plaques called beta amyloids.
-These plaques can signal the formation of neurodegenerative diseases (4).
+These plaques can signal the formation of neurodegenerative diseases (3).

 References